- What We Do

 How to apply for a DIV grant

-Applicants can submit an unlimited number of unique LOIs; however, they can only submit one Letter of Interest (LOI) per project per round/quarter.
-For example, an applicant can submit one LOI for an energy project and another LOI for an agriculture project.
-But they cannot submit two LOIs for the same energy project.
-If DIV receives multiple submissions of the same/similar LOI, we will review the one we received first.
-If an applicant does not advance to the next phase of review in a given round/quarter, they are welcome to submit another LOI in the next round/quarter.
+Applicants can submit an unlimited number of unique EOIs; however, they can only submit one Expression of Interest (EOI) at a time for the same idea.
+For example, an applicant can submit one EOI for an energy project and another EOI for an agriculture project.
+But they cannot submit two EOIs for the same energy project at the same time.
+If DIV receives multiple submissions of the same/similar EOI, we will review the one we received first.
+If an applicant does not advance to the next phase of review in a given round, they are welcome to revise their proposal and later submit another EOI.

 The DIV Annual Program Statement solicits applications year-round.
 Because it is a publically-competed process, we cannot provide substantive feedback on any application or potential application that may be considered unfair advantage to any particular applicant.
 Please feel free to submit your questions to DIV@usaid.gov and we will work to get you an appropriate and helpful answer.
 We appreciate your understanding if we cannot meet with you or otherwise discuss a project that may, indeed, be a good fit for the program.